Mass & Tumor Removal for Dogs & Cats in St. George, UT

 Compassionate, transparent care

 We know a “lump” can be a worrying word.
 We will walk you through what we find, explain your options honestly, and never pressure you.
-You will always understand what we are recommending and why.
+Whether the answer is “let’s remove it,” “let’s test it first,” or “let’s measure it and watch it,” you will always understand what we are recommending and why.

 Noticed a new or changing lump on your pet?
 Please request an appointment through our contact page and the Agave Animal Hospital team will help you get answers.